 Try this protocol if you feel like you’re not making enough heat.

-To stay warm in cold conditions, it’s best not to cross your arms.
+It’s best not to cross your arms to stay warm in cold conditions.
 Also, don’t towel off as you often.
 Let your body heat up and dry off naturally instead.

 Several studies have shown cold exposure to be beneficial for performance recovery.
 Mainly 5-15 minutes in 10-15 °C water for athletes is particularly effective at accelerating recovery.

 The review and meta-analysis of cold-water immersion for short intervals (say 5 minutes) in high-intensity and endurance training showed gains in recovery.
-Results showed improvements in muscle power and perceived recovery and reductions in muscle soreness due to decreased circulating creatine kinase levels.
+Results showed improved muscle power, perceived recovery, and reduced muscle soreness due to decreased circulating creatine kinase levels.

 However, cold exposure within 4 hours provides lesser endurance, hypertrophy, or strength benefits.
 At the same time, most people recover faster by finishing their cool-down after training.
-However, if you’re only interested in recovering (without making gains), you may do it earlier.
+However, you may do it earlier if you’re only interested in recovering (without making gains).

 After a cold shower, your body temperature will rise.
 This awakens you, whereas lower body temperatures may make you sleepy.
 Try using cold exposure early in the day and not too close to bedtime.
 Sometimes it’s better to do it earlier in the day or not at all.